mtorres5254/Arial--Comic-Sans--Dealers/index.md

 ### Release

-Now we're launching the alpha version (1.0) of our game, and if you want more info our watch the comlete release clicking this link:
+Now we're launching the alpha version (1.0) of our game, if you want to try it, check the complete release clicking on this link:

 [Latest Release](https://github.com/mtorres5254/Arial--Comic-Sans--Dealers/releases)